Cornfigurator: Automated Planning for Any-to-Any Multimodal Model Serving: Introduction

-To summarize, our contributions are as follows: \begin{denseitemize} \item We identify an emerging class of multimodal models, called Any-to-Any models, and show that existing serving systems fall short of efficiently serving them. \item We present Cornserve, the first online serving system that can efficiently deploy and serve generic Any-to-Any models through dynamic disaggregation planning and resource allocation based on model and workload characteristics and a distributed runtime capable of realizing the plan. \item We evaluate Cornserve on a variety of recent Any-to-Any models and show that its generality and high effectiveness in improving serving throughput. \end{denseitemize}
+To summarize, our contributions are as follows: \begin{denseitemize} \item We identify a gap in automated deployment planning for generic Any-to-Any model serving. \item We present Cornfigurator, an automated planner for generic Any-to-Any models that maximizes goodput by reasoning about each request type and navigating deployment strategies and resource allocations. \item We evaluate Cornfigurator on a variety of recent Any-to-Any models and show that its plans match or deliver higher goodput compared to plans in existing systems. \end{denseitemize}